arjunth2001/PreCog_Assignments/README.md

 - StackOverflowAnalysis.pdf - The PDF version of the Jupyter Notebook
 - requirements.txt - as the python3 modules required to run the code.
 Install them using pip.
 - Mongodump is uploaded on Google Drive.
 [Link](https://drive.google.com/drive/folders/1y_liiyeZsoFEdyG6ChLRLTIQLSpJ9gfz?usp=sharing)

+##### External Resources Used

+- W3 Schools for Pymongo
+- Tweepy Documentation
+- StackOverflow
+- Mongodb Documentation
+- and Documentation of other Libraies used